-In this paper, for the first time, we systematically explored the population of LMXBs in the outskirts of early-type galaxies.
-We studied a sample of 20 early-type galaxies based on archival Chandra data, which allowed us to perform a statistically significant study of the X-ray populations with a limiting luminosity of ~ $10^{37}$ erg s-1.
-Our results can be summarized as follows.
+In this paper, for the first time, we have systematically explored the population of LMXBs in the outskirts of early-type galaxies.
+We have studied a sample of 20 early-type galaxies based on archival Chandra data which allowed us to perform a statistically significant study of the X-ray populations with a limiting luminosity of $\sim 10^{37}$ erg s-1.
+Our results can be summarized as follows

-1. We demonstrated the existence of an excess X-ray source population in the outskirts of early-type galaxies.
-These sources form a halo of compact X-ray sources around galaxies extending out to at least ~ $10r_e$ and probably much further.
-Their radial distribution is much broader that the distribution of the stellar light.
-The extended halo is comprised of sources with luminosity $\leq 5 \cdot 10^{38}$ erg/s, while the more luminous sources appear to follow the distribution of the stellar light without any notable excess at large radii.
-This suggests that the majority of the excess sources are neutron star binaries.

-- 2. Dividing the sample galaxies into four different groups based on their stellar mass and specific frequency of globular clusters, we found that the extended halo of compact sources is present in all groups except for the low-mass galaxies with low globular cluster content (small $S_N$ ). - 3.
-We performed a case study of NGC 4365, for which galaxy deep optical (HST and Subaru) and X-ray data (Chandra) is available, allowing the identification of GC-LMXBs.
-In the $(4 10)r_e$ region we detected $60.1 \pm 10.8$ excess X-ray sources, out of which 25 are GC-LMXBs and $35.1 \pm 9.5$ are field sources which are presumably supernova kicked NS binaries. - 4.
-Interpreting our findings, we proposed that the excess sources are comprised of two independent components: (i) dynamically formed sources in blue (metal poor) globular clusters, which are known to be distributed broader than the stellar light; (ii) primordial (field) neutron star LMXBs expelled from the main body of the galaxy due to kicks received during the supernova explosion.
+- 1. We demonstrated the existence of an excess X-ray source population in the outskirts of early-type galaxies.
+These sources form a halo of compact X-ray sources around galaxies extending out to at least ~ 10r_e and probably much further.
+Their radial distribution is much wider than the distribution of the stellar light.
+The extended halo is comprised of sources with luminosity ≤ 5·1038 erg/s, while the more luminous sources appear to follow the distribution of the stellar light without any notable excess at large radii.
+This suggests that the majority of the excess sources are neutron star binaries. - 2.
+Dividing the sample galaxies into four different groups based on their stellar mass and the specific frequency of globular clusters, we found that the extended halo of compact sources is present in all groups except for the low-mass galaxies with low globular cluster content (small S_N). - 3.
+We performed a case study of NGC 4365, for which deep optical (HST and Subaru) and X-ray data (Chandra) is available, allowing the identification of GC-LMXBs.
+In the (4 10) r_e region we detected 60.1 ± 10.8 excess X-ray sources, out of which 25 are GC-LMXBs and 35.1 ± 9.5 are field sources which are presumably supernova kicked NS binaries. - 4.
+Interpreting our findings, we propose that the excess sources are comprised of two independent components: (i) dynamically formed sources in blue (metal poor) globular clusters, which are known to be distributed wider than the stellar light and; (ii) primordial (field) neutron star LMXBs expelled from the main body of the galaxy as a result of kicks received during the supernova explosion.

 Acknowledgements.
-We thank Andrew Cooper, Diederik Kruijssen and Jingying Wang for discussions, which have improved this paper.
-We thank Klaus Dolag for discussion of the intracluster light in clusters of galaxies.
-This research has made use of Chandra archival data provided by Chandra X-ray Center, and 2MASS Large Galaxy Atlas data provided by NASA/IPAC infrared science archive. Ákos Bogdán acknowledges support provided by NASA through Einstein Postdoctoral Fellowship grant number PF1-120081 awarded by the Chandra X-ray Center, which is operated by the Smithsonian Astrophysical Observatory for NASA under contract NAS8-03060.
+We thank Andrew Cooper, Diederik Kruijssen, and Jingying Wang for discussions which have improved this paper.
+We thank Klaus Dolag for the discussion of the intracluster light in clusters of galaxies.
+This research has made use of Chandra archival data provided by Chandra X-ray

+Center, and 2MASS Large Galaxy Atlas data provided by NASA/IPAC infrared science archive. Ákos Bogdán acknowledges support provided by NASA through Einstein Postdoctoral Fellowship grant number PF1-120081 awarded by the Chandra X-ray Center, which is operated by the Smithsonian Astrophysical Observatory for NASA under contract NAS8-03060.